-Cannabidiol, more commonly known as CBD, is by far the most studied cannabinoid of the 116-plus known cannabinoids found in industrial hemp.
+Cannabidiol, more commonly known as CBD, is by far one of the most studied compounds of the 116-plus known cannabinoids found in industrial hemp.

-Being all-natural, it comprises around 40% of hemp.
-Unlike THC, CBD is nonintoxicating which means it will not get you high.
+Being a natural compound of the plant, it can comprise up to 40 percent of hemp.
+Unlike THC, CBD is non-intoxicating, which means it will not get you high.

 CBD is often regarded as the single most crucial cannabinoid ever discovered.
-With on-going research, the list of its benefits continues to grow giving more and more hope to patients suffering from a multitude of symptoms.
+With on-going research, the list of uses continues to grow, giving more and more hope to those looking to enhance their overall quality of life.

-Whether it’s to maintain general health and well-being or becoming proactive with a daily health routine, there are various ways in which CBD oil is beneficial.
+Whether it’s to maintain general well-being or becoming more proactive with a daily wellness routine, there are various ways in which CBD oil is useful.

 Based on your needs and preferences, you can apply CBD and other cannabinoids through different methods.
-Your choice of administration vastly affects the therapeutic effects of CBD in alleviating symptoms; common ways of administering CBD is through ingestion, sublingual, inhalation, and topical.
+Your choice of administration can affect how CBD works with your body; common ways of administering CBD is through ingestion, sublingual, inhalation, and topical.

-Your body’s absorption of CBD from the application area into the bloodstream is known as its bioavailability – maximizing bioavailability means how much CBD enters the blood without degrading.
-Taking CBD through various means changes its bioavailability; however, choosing your most-suited method ensures you receive the most health benefits from your dose.
+Your body’s absorption of CBD from the application area into the bloodstream is known as its bioavailability – maximizing bioavailability means allowing more CBD to be readily available for bodily use.
+Taking CBD through various means changes its bioavailability; however, choosing the best method of use for your needs will help ensure that you’ll receive the most support from properly sourced CBD.

-Ancient civilizations have used various strains of cannabinoids throughout centuries for its beneficial attributes.
-But due to dramatic shifts in legislation and other influences, cannabinoids became removed as an acceptable form of therapy.
+Ancient civilizations have used various strains of cannabis throughout centuries for their wealth of wellness properties.
+But due to dramatic shifts in legislation and other influences, cannabinoids became widely unaccepted as an alternative application.

-However, as the health and science communities continue to further recognize and accept the beneficial components and compounds within cannabinoids, the legalities that once restricted and limited the use of CBD have evolved into protections and freedoms for anyone looking for safe and natural alternatives to modern medications.
+However, as the health and science communities continue to further recognize and accept the properties of different cannabinoids, the prohibitions that once restricted and limited the use of CBD have evolved into protections and freedoms for anyone looking for safe and natural alternatives.

 Is CBD Oil Legal?

 The 2014 federal Farm Bill granted state governments the legal right to grow and research industrial hemp through state-regulated agriculture and pilot programs.
-It also classified hemp and hempderived products with less than 0.3% THC separate from marijuana cannabis.
+It also classified hemp and hemp-derived products with less than 0.3 percent THC separate from marijuana cannabis.

-With the following 2018 Farm Bill, the interstate commerce of hemp and hemp-based products became legalized.
+With the passing of the 2018 Farm Bill, the growth, production, and sale of hemp and hemp-based products became federally legalized.

 Both marijuana and hemp come from the same Cannabis sativa plant; the main distinguishing trait between the two is their levels of Tetrahydrocannabinol (THC).
-Hemp is grown to have low THC and high CBD content (industrial hemp has 0.3% and is therefore federally legal).
-Marijuana, on the other hand, is bred to have high THC and low CBD, and is only legal in certain states.
+Hemp is grown to have low THC (industrial hemp has 0.3 percent and is therefore federally legal).
+Conversely, marijuana is bred to have higher THC concentrations and is still federally illegal.

 Congress' decision in 2014 legally allowed the cultivation of industrial hemp through state-regulated agriculture departments for hemp management and research; their most recent ruling in 2018 removes industrial hemp from the federal Controlled Substance List as a Schedule I drug, and it allows for a hemp market and sales through state borders.